Equality, SEND and Pupil Premium

 Special Educational Needs and Disability (SEND)

-Aspley Guise Lower School is an inclusive environment, where reasonable adjustments are made to accommodate the individual needs of all our pupils and, we strive to enable them to:
+Aspley Guise Village School is an inclusive environment, where reasonable adjustments are made to accommodate the individual needs of all our pupils and, we strive to enable them to:

 - achieve to the best of their abilities;